Plan B: New ${Z^\prime}$ models for $b\rightarrow sl^+l^-$ anomalies: Fits

 The $p-$values associated with each fit, as well as the best-fit values of parameters, are displayed in the left-hand panel of Fig.~\ref{fig:best_fit_props}.
-We see that the $p-$values of the three categories defined are all above the {}.05 level, indicating that no category has a terrible fit.
-The global $p-$values show a reasonable fit overall in the {}.15-.26 range throughout the domain of $X_e/X_\mu$ shown.
-However, we should bear in mind that the $p-$values have been `diluted' by measurements included in some categories that have large errors (for example some of the Belle data in the `LFU' category).
-We also see that the `quarks' category is \emph{not} fit perfectly; this could be due either to: the \flavio\ predictions not having large enough theory errors ascribed to them, unaccounted for experimental systematic errors or that the set of models we have chosen is not the best one to describe the data in the category.
+We see that the $p-$values of the `LEP' and `LFU' categories defined are above the {}.05 level, indicating a reasonable fit to each category.
+The `quarks' category is \emph{not} fit well; this could be due either to: the \flavio\ predictions not having large enough theory errors ascribed to them, unaccounted for experimental systematic errors or that the set of models we have chosen is not the best one to describe the data in the category.
+Because of this, global $p-$values show a poor fit overall, but we must bear in mind that the SM is a much worse fit.
 In the right-hand panel of Fig.~\ref{fig:best_fit_props}, we see some trends.
 The fact that $g_{Z^\prime}$ falls towards the right-hand side and left-hand side of the plot can be seen as due to the fact that LEP constraints will prefer a smaller value of $g_{Z^\prime}$ when $|X_e|$ is large, since then the $Z^\prime$ coupling to electrons is higher.
 When $g_{Z^\prime}$ is smaller, $\theta_{sb}$ is higher.
 This is expected: since the non-zero tree-level new physics WET WC is constrained by the model to be